dvsa/cvs-tsk-update-store/README.md

 2. Converts these images to a TypeScript model, then to an SQL-friendly tuple.
 3. Upserts (inserts or updates) tuples into RDS [Aurora][aurora], a relational SQL database.

-See full conversion procedure in following section.
+See full conversion procedure in sections below.

 This Lambda currently supports the following conversions: